Wondering how to build a marketing funnel?

 Action

-Before proceeding further, it’s important to know the difference between a sales funnel and marketing funnel.
+Before proceeding further, it’s important to know the difference between a sales funnel and a marketing funnel.
 While a sales funnel focuses on boosting sales and conversions, marketing funnels are focused on generating interest and brand loyalty.

 Let’s understand this better with some examples.